roura356a/csk/intl.en-US/Solutions/Deep learning solution/Preparations/Configure a shared CPFS volume.md

 Cloud Paralleled File System \(CPFS\) is a type of parallel file system provided by Alibaba Cloud.
 CPFS stores data across multiple data nodes in a cluster and allows data to be simultaneously accessed by multiple clients.
 Therefore, CPFS can provide data storage services with high input/output operations per second \(IOPS\), high throughput, and low latency for large, high-performance computing clusters.
 This topic describes how to configure a shared CPFS volume.

-Data scientists may need to keep their data or retrieve the same copy of training data.
+Data scientists may want to persist their data or retrieve the same copy of training data.
 To meet this requirement, we recommend that you configure a shared NAS volume and mount it to the runtime where you use Arena to submit jobs.
-This prevents data loss because code and data stored in the shared NAS volume are not deleted with containers.
+This prevents data loss because the code and data that are stored in the shared NAS volume are not deleted with containers.

-You can allow the developers in a team to share the same storage pool.
-If you have declared a shared NAS volume and specified the path that is used to mount the volume, the shared NAS volume is automatically mounted to the specified path.
-After the shared NAS volume is mounted, you can use data and code stored in the volume by specifying the --data parameter each time you submit a job.
+We recommend that you allow the developers in a team to share the same storage pool.
+If you declare a shared NAS volume and specify the path that is used to mount the volume, the shared NAS volume is automatically mounted to the specified path.
+After the shared NAS volume is mounted, you can consume the data and code that are stored in the volume by specifying the --data parameter each time you submit a job.

 In Kubernetes, storage volumes are declared by using persistent volumes \(PVs\) and persistent volume claims \(PVCs\).
 As the administrator of a Kubernetes cluster, you must create a PVC for each data scientist in your team.
 For example, User A and User B can mount their PVs to the same NAS volume or Cloud Paralleled File System \(CPFS\).
 However, the PVs must be mounted to different subdirectories to isolate the runtimes of User A and User B.